KatFrank267/AWS-FUNDAMENTAL-reSTART-JOURNEY/README.md

  **📜Certification at a Glance**

+ **Level:**  Foundational / Entry-Level

+**Purpose:**  To validate a broad understanding of cloud concepts and the AWS platform.

+**Focus Areas:**  Cloud economics, core AWS services, global infrastructure, security and compliance, and billing and pricing models.

+**Audience:**  Perfect for individuals in technical, managerial, sales, or purchasing roles who interact with the AWS Cloud.

  **About AWS**

  The AWS Cloud Practitioner certification is a beginner's test.
 It proves you understand the basics of the AWS cloud.